Women and Water: Living Between Extremes

 On 10 July 2025, Satish Kumar Singh, the Chief Minister of Madhesh Province, officially declared the province drought affected.
 In response, a Rapid Gender Analysis (RGA) was conducted to examine the gendered impacts of drought in the districts of Mahottari, Sarlahi, and Siraha in Nepal.
 The study showed that the drought has severely impacted women and girls, intensifying their mental stress and workload.
 Many have had to travel farther for water, spend more time on household chores, and face greater childcare challenges.
 Some girls dropped out of school, while others experienced increased risks of violence.

-In Teliya, a vulnerable community located in Lamahi Municipality of Dang District, the large natural pond that sits at the heart of the village has long been both a blessing and a threat.
-During monsoon, it overflowed, sending water into nearby homes including that of Ranju Chaudhary, who still remembers the fear vividly.
-“A few years back, my house was almost under water when the pond overflowed.
+In Teliya, a large natural pond that sits at the heart of the village of Dang District.
+This has long been both a blessing and a curse.
+During monsoons, it overflows, sending water into nearby homes—including that of Ranju Chaudhary.
+Ranju vividly recalls the fear.
+“A few years back, my house was almost submerged when the pond overflowed.
 Living here with my children during the rainy season was frightening,” Ranju recalls.

-Yet despite this recurring hazard, the pond remains vital for the livelihoods for people of Teliya community.
-Its water can irrigate up to 25–30 bighas of farmland and plays a crucial role in groundwater recharge, biodiversity conservation, and cultural traditions such as Ghongi (snail) farming.
+Yet despite this recurring hazard, the pond remains vital to livelihoods in the community.
+Its can irrigate up to 25–30 bighas (15.5–18.75 acres) of farmland.
+It also plays a crucial role in groundwater recharge, biodiversity conservation, and cultural traditions such as Ghongi (snail) farming.

 With support from the local government and the Community Forest User Groups, the community had made multiple attempts to strengthen the pond’s dam.
-But without proper engineering, their efforts could not withstand monsoon pressures.
-Understanding the agricultural, ecological, and cultural significance of the pond, RAIN Programme collaborated with the municipality and Community Forest User Groups to restore the pond using Nature-based Solutions (NbS).
+But without proper engineering, their efforts were insufficient.
+Understanding the agricultural, ecological, and cultural significance of the pond, we collaborated with the municipality and Community Forest User Groups to restore the pond using Nature-based Solutions (NbS).

-A strong earthen dam was fortified with bamboo wattling, bamboo crib structures, and vetiver grass plantation plants known for their deep, soil binding roots.
+An earthen dam was fortified with bamboo wattling, bamboo crib structures, and vetiver grass plantation—plants known for their deep, soil binding roots.
 “For the first time in years, I feel safer,” Ranju says with visible relief.
 “These plants keep the soil intact and make the dam stronger.
 Now I feel more secure staying here with my kids”, she added.
-Today, the restored pond stands as a symbol of resilience.
-What once threatened homes now strengthens agriculture, supports biodiversity, and preserves cultural heritage.

 Women as Resilience Champions

 Whether facing too much water or too little, women often carry the heaviest burdens.
-But they also rise as the strongest protectors of their communities leading user committees, advocating for solutions, restoring ecosystems, and safeguarding homes and futures.
+But they also rise to the challenges of their communities leading user committees, advocating for change, restoring ecosystems, and safeguarding homes and futures.

-From the fragile, eroding banks of Banganga to the culturally rooted ponds of Lamahi, their stories reveal a powerful truth: when women lead in water governance, change ripples far beyond households.
-Communities become stronger, safer, and more prepared for the future.
+From the eroding banks of Banganga to the culturally significant ponds of Lamahi, the stories above reveal a simple truth: women can lead in water governance, they can help whole communities become stronger, safer, and more resilient.

 Through the restoration of old ponds, the construction of new ones, and the strengthening of embankments, water landscapes across Madhesh and Lumbini Provinces are being reshaped.
 But at the heart of this transformation are people - especially women - driving change from within their communities.